McCulloughRT/wBIM/README.md

 	}

 ### propertydb
 By definition, a BIM model is distinguished from a general 3d model by containing metadata about its elements.
-To keep file sizes optimal for web transmission, the wBIM format accesses this metadata via a linked SQLite database.
+To keep file sizes optimal for web transmission, and allow simple querying, the wBIM format accesses this metadata via a linked SQLite database.

 The required top level property `propertydb` is an object containing two required properties:
 - uri: the full uri for the properties database file OR the REST API for interacting with the database.